Burton, Dorset

-The village holds a number of annual events including a veteran's day and an Easter egg hunt.
-Church services are also held on the green at Easter and Christmas including carols around the tree.
 There are a number of listed buildings in the village including the parish church of St Luke, built in 1874-75 and designed by Benjamin Ferrey, and Burton Hall, a large 18th-century residence with grade II* status.
-Arguably Burton's most famous resident was the poet and writer Robert Southey who lived there between 1799 and 1805 and where he wrote his well known fairytale, Goldilocks and the Three Bears.
+Burton was home of the poet and writer Robert Southey between 1799 and 1805, and he wrote his well known fairytale, Goldilocks and the Three Bears, in the village.